BarnardArchives/barnard_isle_docker/README.md

 1. From the folder with the docker-compose.yml please type `docker-compose up -d mysql` OR if you would like to use PHPMyAdmin you just need to run `docker-compose up -d myadmin` and it will start both.

 2. Connect to your sql instance `docker exec -it isle-a2-mysql bash` and import your sql dumps located in /sql_databases_for_import.
-Alternatively see the docker-compose on how to connect to PHPMyAdmin and get importing that way.
+Alternatively see the docker-compose on how to connect to PHPMyAdmin and get importing that way (i.e., just visit http://<host_ip>:8081/. the host is `mysql` username `root` password from the MySQL ENV.).

 3. Once you have that done that is, your imports are complete.